EyeACT/envision-discovery/README.md

 | Fundus photography (DR) | zenodo.org/records/4891308 | ✅ Found (96.1% confidence) |
 | OCTA (Diabetic Retinopathy) | zenodo.org/records/10400092 | ✅ Found (96.8% confidence, restricted) |

-The OCTA dataset was initially missed because it has **restricted access** — the Zenodo API doesn't expose file information for such datasets.
+The OCTA dataset was initially missed because it has **restricted access** — the API's such as Zenodo API don't expose file information for such datasets.
 This discovery led us to run a separate classification pass on 1,289 restricted/embargoed records, identifying 285 additional eye imaging datasets.

 ### Why 579 Candidates?